wa1ker38552/Scriptly-Grinder/README.md

 - Randomize starting offset
 - Handle multiple tokens

+**Setup**
+1. Clone the repository using 'git clone https://wa1ker38552/Scriptly-Grinder'
+2. Put your tokens as individual env variables
+3. Pass the env variable names as lists into the `Grinder()` initialization

 **Note: I rewrote this project completely to be used with the [Autocord](https://github.com/wa1ker38552/autocord)** library that I wrote.